Surviving Mesothelioma / Paul Kraus

-Paul Kraus is considered the longest document mesothelioma survivor in the world.
-He was diagnosed in 1997 with mesothelioma so widespread that he was given little hope of survival.
+Paul Kraus is the longest document mesothelioma survivor in the world.
+He was diagnosed in 1997 at the age of 52 with mesothelioma.
+The cancer was so widespread that he was given little hope of survival.
 Not willing to give up, he worked with a team of doctors to create his own tailored protocol.
 This protocol included dramatic life style change, experimental therapies, dietary changes, mind-body medicine, and other modalities.
 Paul was fortunate.
 The protocol he and his doctors created helped him keep the mesothelioma in check.

 His book “Surviving Mesothelioma and Other Cancers: A Patient’s Guide” details his cancer voyage, the decisions he made, and his philosophies about health and healing.
 Paul wrote:

 After the diagnosis, my wife and I were shocked, fearful and feeling very vulnerable in the days, weeks and months following my diagnosis.
 Stress was a major problem…”